Get answers to the most commonly asked and HR practice related questions and understand how to support your business through a global health emergency

 In January 2020, the World Health Organization (WHO) declared the virus a public health emergency of international concern.
 As it’s spreading around the world, and spreading quickly, on 11 March the WHO categorised it as a ‘pandemic’ which, in WHO terms, is ‘the worldwide spread of a disease’.

-How employers should respond to the COVID-19 threat
+How employers should respond to COVID-19

 As the virus continues to spread, it could pose a significant threat to some organisations.
 We live in a global economy and many employers have operations or supply chains based overseas.
 The level of risk an organisation may face will depend on whether it is directly or indirectly affected in this way.
 An organisation may also be affected if it employs people who have travelled back, or been in contact with, anyone who has returned from an area affected by the virus.